ebolar/Farmer/README.md

 $FARM_HOME/Shell/Commands contains a few pre-defined commands that show different ways to make use of this software.
 Additional commands can be configured here.

+## Configuring commands

+### Setting Context

+### Using Farmer Primitives

+### Defining new commands

 ## To Do
+* Nice to be able to run this under Windows.
+Currently running this from WSL.
+* Code does not conform to the Open/Closed principle - how to do this with Bash?
+* GoLang implementation might make it easier to port to other platforms and provide richer features such as intelligent load balancing.